Support FAQ (Frequently Asked Questions)

 What support can I expect?

 Long-term queries might be moved to a GitHub or SVN issue.
-In this case, a link to the issue will be left on the forum topic and the topic will be closed.
+In this case, a link to the issue will be left on the Hive Forum topic and the topic will be closed.
 All updates on the issue will be then communicated via GitHub or SVN.
 For SVN repositories only, the topic on the forum can be kept open if the requestor can not access that repository.

 The assigned helper might edit your original post (title, tags and text) to ensure the post is well-formed and informative so that users with similar issues can learn from it as well.